Generalizing Dodgson's method: a "double-crossing" approach to computing determinants

 To see how $A^{\left(2\right)}$ corresponds to Jacobi's Theorem, consider the upper left $3\times3$ submatrix of $A^{\left(4\right)}$ Cross out row~2 and column~2 of $\mathcal{A}$, obtaining its complement in $\mathcal{A}$ is $M^{*}=\left(a_{2,2}\right)$.
 The $2\times2$ submatrix of $\mathcal{A}'$ corresponding to the cofactors of $M$ in $\mathcal{A}$ is Use Jacobi's Theorem and a column and row swap to obtain Since $\mathcal{A}=A_{1\ldots3,1\ldots3}$, we have computed the determinant of the upper $3\times3$ submatrix of $A$.
 This is equivalent to the element in the upper left corner of $A^{\left(2\right)}$ in \ref{eq: A(2) in example of Dodgsons relation to Jacobi}; the negatives from the cofactors in Jacobi's method cancel each other out.
 Likewise, \begin{itemize} \item the upper right corner of $A^{\left(2\right)}$ has the value $\det A_{1\ldots3,2\ldots4}$; \item the lower left corner has the value $\det A_{2\ldots4,1\ldots3}$; and \item the lower right corner has the value $\det A_{2\ldots4,2\ldots4}$. \end{itemize} The next (and final) condensation in Dodgson's method is

 Apply Jacobi's Theorem \emph{on $A$}, using for $M^{*}$ the $2\times2$ interior submatrix of $A$, and we have

 This is precisely the singleton element of $A^{\left(1\right)}$!
-See Figure~\ref{fig:Diagram-for-4x4}.\closer\end{example} \begin{thm} Let $A$ be an $n\times n$ matrix.
+See Figure~\ref{fig:Diagram-for-4x4}.\closer\end{example} \begin{thm}[Dodgson's Condensation Theorem] Let $A$ be an $n\times n$ matrix.
 After $k$ successful condensations, Dodgson's method produces the matrix whose entries are the determinants of the $\left(k+1\right)\times\left(k+1\right)$ submatrices of $A$.\closer \end{thm} By ``successful'' iterations we mean that one never encounters division by zero.

 \begin{proof} We proceed by induction on $k$.

 \emph{Inductive Base:} When $k=1$, the theorem is trivial: one condensation gives

 \emph{Inductive Hypothesis:} Fix $k$.
 Assume that for all $\ell=1,\ldots,k$, the $\ell$th condensation gives us $A^{\left(n-\ell\right)}$ where for all $1\leq i,j\leq n$